flutterwtf/mcp_flutter/DYNAMIC_REGISTRATION_GUIDE.md

 2. **Auto-Registration**:

-   - Service extensions are converted to `MCPToolDefinition`
+   - Service extensions are registered with Flutter's native service extension system
-   - MCP client connects to server via HTTP transport using official `dart_mcp` package
+   - MCP server calls `registerDynamics` service extension to get all tools/resources
-   - Tools/resources registered via `installTool`/`installResource` calls
+   - Flutter app returns all available tools and resources in a single response
    - MCP server stores registrations in `DynamicToolRegistry` with app tracking

 3. **Tool Execution**: